FbW-E04-1/Mini_man_pages/README.md

 * Visit your repository in your browser.
 You should now see a Compare & Pull Request button.
 Click on that and type a message explaining the changes that you propose.
 * Click on Create Pull Request
 ---
 After a collaborator has reviewed your proposed changes, they can merge them to the `main` branch of this repository.
-To see the updated version of the Wiki in your local repository you will need to [pull the upstream changes](https://bioconductor.org/developers/how-to/git/pull-upstream-changes/):
+To see the updated version of the upstream repository in your local repository you will need to [pull the upstream changes](https://bioconductor.org/developers/how-to/git/pull-upstream-changes/):

 ```bash
 git checkout main       # make sure you are on the main branch